-NEW for 2018, NAM will be running three training course events to help share best-practice in minerals restoration for biodiversity gain.
+NEW for 2018, NAM will be running four training course events to help share best-practice in minerals restoration for biodiversity gain.

 The three courses are:

 04 JUL Calcareous grassland enhancement, creation & management – Dove Holes quarry, Derbyshire (BOOKING NOW CLOSED)

 05 JUL Calcareous grassland enhancement, creation & management – Dove Holes quarry, Derbyshire (EXTRA DATE)

 12 SEP Creation of reedbeds – RSPB Ouse Fen/Needingworth quarry, Cambridgeshire

 09 OCT Delivering biodiversity through minerals planning – Stanwick Lakes, Northamptonshire

 At £120 + VAT per course to include the cost of all materials, handouts, refreshments and a light buffet lunch, we hope you agree these courses represent excellent value for money.